AS SEEN BY

 The objects are also available in a sustainable variant of 100% wool.

 In the Zeeland folk costumes of Walcheren, smocking was often applied along the neck.
-The ladies who wore this traditional costume wore nothing else than this costume and therefore wore a (often) self-smoothed 'beuk' (the 'beuk' is the part of the Walcheren costume that covers the bosom) for every day.
+The ladies who wore this traditional costume wore nothing else than this costume and therefore wore a (often) self-smoothed 'beuk' for every day (the 'beuk' is the part of the Walcheren costume that covers the bosom).
 This piece of handicraft gives the clothes so much value.
 This technique is highlighted in my art objects by greatly enlarging details.